-There are a number of these abandoned research bases as most areas are not suitable for permanent habitation.
-Scott’s Hut is one such abandoned base, however its purpose was to house the race to the pole by Robert Scott and then later for further expeditions by Ernest Shakleton.
+There are a number of these abandoned research bases in Antarctica as most areas are not suitable for permanent habitation.
+The Argentinian Almirante Brown Antarctic Base is one such example.
+Scott’s Hut is another, however its purpose was to house the race to the pole by Robert Scott and then later for further expeditions by Ernest Shackleton.

 Location: Pole Of Inaccessibility, Antarctica